-The excess, if any, of the tax basis of the Series 2017A Bonds to a purchaser (other than a purchaser who holds such Series 2017A Bonds as inventory, stock in trade or for sale to customers in the ordinary course of business) who purchased such Series 2017A Bonds as part of the initial public offering and at an issue price greater than the amount payable at maturity is "bond premium."
-Bond premium is to be amortized over the term of such Series 2017A Bonds for federal income tax purposes (or, in the case of a bond with bond premium callable prior to its stated maturity, the amortization period and yield may be required to be determined on the basis of an earlier call date that results in the lowest yield on such bond).
-Owners of such Series 2017A Bonds are required to decrease their adjusted basis in such Series 2017A Bonds by the amount of amortizable bond premium attributable to each taxable year such Series 2017A Bonds are held.
-The amortizable bond premium on such Series 2017A Bonds attributable to a taxable year will not be deductible for federal income tax purposes; however, bond premium will be treated as an offset to qualified stated interest received on such Series 2017A Bonds.
-Owners of such Series 2017A Bonds should consult their tax advisors with respect to the determination for federal income tax purposes of the treatment of bond premium upon sale or other disposition of such Series 2017A Bonds and with respect to the state and local tax consequences of owning and disposing of such Series 2017A Bonds.
+The excess, if any, of the tax basis of the Series 2018A Bonds to a purchaser (other than a purchaser who holds such Series 2018A Bonds as inventory, stock in trade or for sale to customers in the ordinary course of business) who purchased such Series 2018A Bonds as part of the initial public offering and at an issue price greater than the amount payable at maturity is "bond premium."
+Bond premium is to be amortized over the term of such Series 2018A Bonds for federal income tax purposes (or, in the case of a bond with bond premium callable prior to its stated maturity, the amortization period and yield may be required to be determined on the basis of an earlier call date that results in the lowest yield on such bond).
+Owners of such Series 2018A Bonds are required to decrease their adjusted basis in such Series 2018A Bonds are held.
+The amortizable bond premium on such Series 2018A Bonds attributable to a taxable year will not be deductible for federal income tax purposes; however, bond premium will be treated as an offset to qualified stated interest received on such Series 2018A Bonds.
+Owners of such Series 2018A Bonds should consult their tax advisors with respect to the determination for federal income tax purposes of the treatment of bond premium upon sale or other disposition of such Series 2018A Bonds and with respect to the state and local tax consequences of owning and disposing of such Series 2018A Bonds.